QuantumGitHub/TimetableGenerator/README.md

 This is a fork from the original project of jeangii90.
 All credit goes to him.
 There are minor changes to LaTeX style and formatting.

+There is also a issue with overlapping lectures.
+If you have none, you're fine.

 # ICS Timetable Generator
 > Create a pdf (/latex) timetable from an ics calendar